-How can you help?
+How can we help?

-We can talk about alcohol and pregnancy, help women give birth to children not burdened by this preventable condition.
+We can talk about alcohol and pregnancy, discuss it with the mothers in your care, and help them give birth to children not burdened by this preventable condition.

 We must always remember regardless of the circumstances, regardless of whether the mother knows that alcohol is harmful, and regardless as to whether they are alcoholic or social drinkers, there MUST be a "NO BLAME - NO WAY" ethos.
 Without that mothers may not seek assistance for their alcohol abuse or they won't disclose that they drank during pregnancy.

 We must all be caring, compassionate and prepared to help.
 This HAS to be a no blame condition.
 For most mothers the life long sentence of guilt and remorse will be punishment enough - there is no need to add to it.